 - Cream of Tartar: Necessary to make the marshmallow topping for both stabilization and texture.
 There are no alternatives.

 - Pans: I recommend individual pans because the tarts are a little hard to remove from the pans for serving.
 So, I serve them in the individual pans.
-Here is the set I own.
+Here are the tartlet pans I own.
 If you do not have individual tartlet pans, use a cupcake pan to make about 16 tartlets– and make sure you use cupcake wrappers!
 You can also make this into a 9-inch tart using a tart pan.
 It will be easy to slice and remove from the full size tart pan!
 Pre-bake crust for 10 minutes no matter which size you use.

 Keywords: s'mores tartlets, s'mores tart